ericburger/crossbardocs/pages/docs/administration/production/Secure-WebSocket-and-HTTPS.md

 where
 * `key` is the filesystem path to the server private key file (PEM format, no passphrase) (**mandatory**)
 * `certificate` is the filesystem path to the server certificate file (PEM format) (**mandatory**)
+* `ca_certificates` when set requires that a connecting client's certificate be issued by one of the listed CAs, otherwise the connection establishment will be denied (**optional**)
 * `dhparam` is the filesystem path to a Diffie-Hellman parameter file - see explanation below (**optional**)
 * `ciphers` is a list of ciphers the server is willing to use with a client - see explanation below (**optional**)